Loans for immigrants are an excellent option for undocumented entrepreneurs to finance their dreams of starting or growing their businesses in the US.

 These are the steps to follow to apply for a business loan with us:

-- Complete a very short online application.
+- Complete a concise online application.
 You will know instantly if you qualify.

 - A business loan specialist will contact you to match you with the type of loan that best suits your needs.
-During this stage of the process, you must authorize Camino Financial to download your most recent banking activity.
+You must also authorize Camino Financial to download your most recent banking activity.

 - Sign the loan contract and receive the money directly in your business bank account.
-You can receive the funds you need within 4 and 10 business days!
+You can receive your business financing within 2 business days!